SepehrGanji/DVDRental-Datawarehouse/Docs/Film/fact_trans_film.md

 ### fill_fact_trans_film

-Scans and inserts the films into fact table
+Scans and inserts the films into fact table from joining film and film_category on film_id, then joining and concating type and age of category.